Not just for cryptocurrency: What Is blockchain used for besides Bitcoin

 Registration of ownership has always been the most difficult in law enforcement practice.
 Today sellers, buyers, bankers, realtors are bind to a contractual relationship.
 This is done in order to protect the parties from possible financial losses.
 However, if you use blockchain as a registry with records protected by cryptographic algorithms, you can reduce the time of registration by several times and get rid of intermediaries.

 In 2016, the National Public Registry Agency of Georgia, in cooperation with one of the companies, launched a project to create a blockchain network for land plots registration.
 Now statements are automatically loaded into the registry.
 In the future, customers will be able to register buildings and structures, cars, and other equipment.
-The next stage of development will be the introduction of blockchain to notaries and public procurement (to ensure the transparency of bids, tenders, etc.)
+The next stage of usage of blockchain in real estate will be the introduction of blockchain to notaries and public procurement (to ensure the transparency of bids, tenders, etc.)

 Authorship property rights registration is another area of blockchain technologies application.
 In particular, for musical work it is planned to use two key identification standards: ISRC and ISWC.
 The launch of the system will “reset” the relationship between the author and the user.
 Musicians will be able to add their work with metadata to the blockchain.
 A smart contract is activated between them while listening, which offers different terms of using the composition - for personal or commercial use, or music accompaniment in a video or movie, etc.